 Why Do Teeth Move After Braces?

-It is maddening to think that after two or three years of hard work and expensive braces, that teeth could still move.
+It is maddening to think that after two or three years of hard work and expensive braces, teeth could still move.
 But they can, and parents need to understand the factors.
 After the hard work and expense of braces, the last thing anyone wants is to have teeth revert to their original positions.

 Once patients get their braces off, they keep visiting the orthodontist.
-During this period they wear retainers, designed to let teeth settle into place.
+During this period, they wear retainers designed to let teeth settle into place.

 Wear your retainer religiously.
 Nobody wants to see the hard work of their braces undone.
 Make sure you give your teeth the best possible opportunity to stay in place.

 Keep Your Teeth Straight with Lovett Dental Upper Kirby